Towards Explicit Discrete Holography: Aperiodic Spin Chains from Hyperbolic Tilings: Introduction

 The construction of the tilings through inflation rules allows us to define an explicit boundary theory in a natural way that incorporates the aperiodic structure of the bulk.
 Specifically, we define an aperiodic XXZ chain on the boundary, whose modulation is determined by the choice of hyperbolic tiling in the bulk.
 This means that the couplings along the XXZ chain are not homogeneous and follow an aperiodic sequence determined by the inflation rule of the bulk tiling.
+We will only consider binary inflation rules in this work, leading to only two possible values of the couplings on the spin chain on the boundary.
+This restriction makes the SDRG techniques we implement computationally tractable, allowing us to build up on previous results from the literature on SDRG.
+A generalization of the SDRG machinery to other classifications of non-isomorphic vertices with three or more classes seams feasible but technically challenging and it poses an interesting avenue for future investigations.
 The spin variables of the XXZ chain are chosen to be spin 1/2, because in this case the model becomes computationally tractable and the features of such aperiodic chains are well-understood in the literature \cite{vieira05,hida04}.
 Even in the presence of aperiodic disorder, this model is critical in a certain regime of the anisotropy parameter $\Delta_0$ that appears in the Hamiltonian of the XXZ spin chain.
 This is an attractive property from the point of view of holography, since boundary theories in AdS/CFT describe physical systems at criticality.